 University of West Alabama, Livingston, AL

-Tracy’s research interests focus on the cultural impact of mass mediated messages.
-Specifically, her dissertation focused on the startup of Southern Living magazine in 1960s Birmingham.
+My research interests have focused on the cultural impact of mass mediated messages—particularly the portrayal of gender, race, sexual orientation, age, and socioeconomic class.
+My publications tell the story of the startup of Southern Living magazine in 1960s Birmingham.

-Before joining the academy full time, Tracy worked at the Birmingham-based Southern Progress Corporation (a Time-Warner subsidiary) in the corporate public relations office and as a travel editor for Southern Living magazine.
-She also ran a freelance writing and consulting business where she worked for the sales teams of Cooking Light and Weight Watchers magazines, launched the coastal travel magazine Southern Breeze, and provided copy writing and creative direction services for a wide variety of agencies and clients.
+Before joining the academy full time, I worked at the Birmingham-based Southern Progress Corporation (a Time-Warner subsidiary) in the corporate public relations office and as a travel editor for Southern Living magazine.
+I also ran a freelance writing and consulting business where I worked for the sales teams of Cooking Light and Weight Watchers magazines, launched the coastal travel magazine Southern Breeze, and provided copy writing and creative direction services for a wide variety of agencies and clients in Birmingham.
+From May to September 2019, I served as the Director of Marketing and Communications for Population Health at Ballad Health, headquartered in Johnson City, Tennessee.